ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

-A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive 1 drug at a time or combinations of different drugs at the same time.
-Chemotherapy for bone cancer can usually be given as an outpatient treatment, which is treatment given at a clinic or doctor’s office instead of requiring the patient to be admitted to a hospital.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
+A patient may receive 1 drug at a time or combinations of different drugs given at the same time.
+Chemotherapy for bone cancer can usually be an outpatient treatment, which is treatment given at a clinic or doctor’s office instead of requiring the patient to be admitted to a hospital.

 Fast-growing types of bone cancer are often treated with chemotherapy before surgery.
 This usually reduces the size of the primary tumor and may destroy tiny areas of metastases if some of the cancer cells have spread to other areas.

 Chemotherapy that is given before surgery is called preoperative chemotherapy, neoadjuvant chemotherapy, or induction chemotherapy.
 For most high-grade tumors, the oncologist gives chemotherapy for 3 to 4 cycles before surgery to shrink the primary tumor and make it easier to remove.
-Chemotherapy before surgery may also improve survival because it destroys cancer cells that have spread from the original tumor.
+Chemotherapy before surgery may also help patients live longer because it destroys cancer cells that have spread from the original tumor.
 The tumor’s response to chemotherapy, which is evaluated using a microscope after the primary tumor has been removed, can be used to better determine the prognosis.

 After the patient has recovered from surgery, he or she may receive additional chemotherapy to destroy any remaining tumor cells.
 This is called postoperative or adjuvant chemotherapy.
 The use of chemotherapy to shrink the tumor before surgery combined with chemotherapy after surgery has saved many lives and many patients’ limbs.